 What Happens After a Bite?

-The symptoms of a bite depending on how much venom was injected into the person and how sensitive they are to the venom.
+The symptoms of a bite depend on how much venom was injected into the person and how sensitive they are to the venom.
 In most cases, symptoms develop within 2 to 8 hours after the bite occurs.

 In some cases, there may be no symptoms at all.
 In other cases, the following symptoms may occur: